Connection Map¶

 Lifecycle¶

-Find assets by the applications that run on them: 1.
-Select one or more applications from the Apps & Services dropdown 2.
-Select environments in the App Env dropdown (shows only environments where selected apps have assets) 3.
-The matching assets are automatically added to the Assets filter
+Find servers by the applications that run on them: 1.
+Select one or more applications from the Applications dropdown 2.
+Select environments in the App Env dropdown (shows only environments where selected apps have assigned servers) 3.
+The matching servers are automatically added to the Servers filter

-This is useful when you want to see the infrastructure connections for a specific application without knowing which assets it runs on.
+This is useful when you want to see the infrastructure connections for a specific application without knowing which servers it runs on.

-Directly select assets, clusters, or entities to focus on: 1.
-Click the Assets dropdown 2.
-Select items (grouped by type: Entities, Clusters, Assets) 3.
+Directly select servers, clusters, or entities to focus on: 1.
+Click the Servers dropdown 2.
+Select items (grouped by type: Entities, Clusters, Servers) 3.
 Use the Depth filter to control how many hops to show

 When you select items here, a "+N more" chip appears if many are selected.
 Click it to see and manage the full list.